OlivierLD/raspberry-coffee/OtherJVM.languages/scala.worksheets/README.md

 Scala comes with a REPL (Read Evaluate Print Loop).
 It can be seen as a Scala console...

-It executes the Scala command you enter from the keybord, dynamically, without having to compiule or anything.
+It executes the Scala command you enter from the keybord, dynamically, without having to compile or anything.
 You type, it runs.

 For example, you setup the following components: